 Is a Vendor Take-Back Mortgage Right for You?

-A VTB mortgage can be beneficial to both buyer and seller.
+A VTB mortgage (sometimes referred to as a seller take back mortgage) can be beneficial to both buyer and seller.
 Generally, you’ll find that it’s a win-win situation.
 As with any complex financial decision, however, it’s always best to consult with your mortgage broker for guidance and advice.

 Have questions about whether a VTB mortgage makes sense for you?
 Answers are a call or email away.